prabuj1611/Retail-Store-Inventory-Forecasting/README.md

 # 📊 Sales Analytics Project

 This project presents a comprehensive analysis of sales data with a focus on uncovering trends, forecasting future demand, and understanding the impact of pricing strategies.
-The work was completed as part of a Visual Reporting & Storytelling module, where interactive and impactful data visualizations were generated using Plotly and PySpark.

 ---